buildingSMART/BCF-API/README.md

 ## 1.4 Cross Origin Resource Sharing (CORS)

-To work with browser based API clients, servers shall allow [Cross Origin Resource Sharing (Cors)](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) for any domains.
+To work with browser based API clients using [Cross Origin Resource Sharing (Cors)](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing), servers will put the `Access-Control-Allow'` headers in the response headers and specifiy who can access the servers Json resources.
+The client can look for these values and proceed with accessing the resources.

 In a CORS scenario, web clients expect the following headers:
 * `Access-Control-Allow-Headers: Authorization, Content-Type, Accept` to allow the `Authorization`, `Content-Type` and `Accept` headers to be used via [XHR requests](https://en.wikipedia.org/wiki/XMLHttpRequest)
 * `Access-Control-Allow-Methods: GET, POST, PUT, OPTIONS` to allow the Http methods the API needs
-* `Access-Control-Allow-Origin: *` to allow XHR requests from any domain to the BCF server
+* `Access-Control-Allow-Origin: example.com` to allow XHR requests from the `example.com` domain to the BCF server

-The server will put the headers in the response and specify who can access the servers (JSON) resources.
-The client can look for these values and proceed with accessing the resources.

 For example, Asp.Net applications in IIS need the following entries in their `web.config` file. `*` means the server allows any values.